Launceston, Cornwall: Administrative history

-The arms of the town are Gu. a triple circular tower in a pyramidal form Or the first battlements mounted with cannon of the last, all within a bordure Az. charged with eight towers domed on the second.
+The blazon of the town's coat of arms is "Gules a triple circular tower in a pyramidal form Or the first battlements mounted with cannon of the last, all within a bordure Azure charged with eight towers domed on the second."
 A badge was granted on 26 Mar 1906, being the first ever granted to a civic body: A keep or castle Gold.